top of page

 Harry Wells

-Harry (christened Henry William) Wells was born in 1839 to Charlotte Wells who was living with her parents in Factory Lane.
-Born circa 1815, she was the daughter of William (a tanner) and Jane Wells (nee Miller) both of whom are buried in the Masseys Lane Baptist cemetery.
+Henry William Wells was born in 1839 to Charlotte Wells who was living with her parents (William a tanner and Jane (nee Miller) in Factory Lane.
+William and Jane are buried in the Factory Lane cemetery.

 Harry died on 24th November 1874 aged just 35 years old in Sitapur, India, over 4400 miles from home.
 It would have been very unusual and expensive for a body to be shipped back from India by the army.
 Therefore, this is almost certainly a commemoration stone, placed by his family to honour his memory rather than to mark his grave.